-A certificate in Criminal Litigation will be awarded to J.D. students who receive a minimum of twelve credit hours of designated course work and complete the Criminal Practice Externship or Appellate Litigation Clinic.
-Required courses: Criminal Procedure I (3 credits) and Florida Criminal Procedure (2 credits).
-Additional courses to make up the remaining required credit hours include Capital Punishment (2 credits), Criminal Procedure II (3 credits), Florida Criminal Practice (3 credits), International Criminal Law (3 credits), Juvenile Law (2 credits), National Security & Fourth Amendment (1 credit), Topics in Criminal Law & Criminal Procedure Seminar (2 credits), Transnational Criminal Law, and White Collar Crime (3 credits).
+A Certificate in Criminal Litigation will be awarded to J.D. students who have applied to the Certificate program at least a semester prior to completion of the J.D. degree requirements and who have satisfactorily completed:

+- 1. Either the Criminal Practice Externship (6 or 8 credits) or the Appellate Litigation Internship (12 credits); and - 2.
+Criminal Procedure I (3 credits); and - 3.
+Florida Criminal Procedure (2 credits); and - 4.
+At least seven credit hours from among the following courses:

+- Capital Punishment (2 credits)

+- Criminal Procedure II (3 credits)

+- Florida Criminal Practice (3 credits)

+- Human Trafficking Law and Policy (3 credits)

+- International Criminal Law (3 credits)

+- Juvenile Law (2 credits)

+- National Security and Fourth Amendment (1 credit)

+- Topics in Criminal Law and Criminal Procedure Seminar (2 credits)

+- Transnational Criminal Law (3 credits)

+- White Collar Crime (3 credits).